 the island city of Atlantis, contemporary drawing.

 Background: Plato's description exactly fits South America because if there is no sunken continent in the Atlantic Ocean, then the continent opposite the Pillars of Hercules must be America, and we can specifically say South America was intended because Plato tells us that in the centre of the "island" continent and midway along its longest side was a perfectly level, rectangular shaped plain which was high above the level of the sea and enclosed by mountains.
-The city in turn lay on the level rectangular plain, five miles from the sea which is an inland sea and according to Plato the whole region rose sheer out of the ocean to a great height on that side of the continent.
+The city in turn lay on the level rectangular plain, fifty stades (about five miles if using Greek stades) from the sea which is an inland sea and according to Plato the whole region rose sheer out of the ocean to a great height on that side of the continent.
 Thus we have both a lost city of Atlantis as well as a lost continent of Atlantis.

 Therefore: It was not the continent of Atlantis which sank into the sea, but the island capital of the same name, built around a volcanic island which sank into the inland sea of Lake Poopo which exists on the edge of the rectangular plain presently called the Bolivian Altiplano.

 Modern satellite mapping shows the plain, now called the Altiplano to be of rectangular configuration, perfectly level, enclosed on all sides by mountains and these mountains contained the metals which Plato told us about, namely gold, silver, copper, tin and the mysterious Orichalcum" (an alloy of gold and copper which occurs only in the Andes) and which Plato said were used to plate the walls of the circular city.
 The words "Atl" and "Antis" are themselves of native America origins meaning "water" and "copper" respectively and the plain is subject to earthquakes and floods such as Plato said sank the city in a single day and night of rainfall.